vladimirvivien/startype/README.md

 }
 ```

-For additional conversion examples, see the test files in this module.
+For additional conversion examples, see the test functions in the test files.